A Bayesian Hierarchical Score for Structure Learning from Related Data Sets: Background and Notation

 The marginal posterior distribution for $\tXPif$ is not analytically tractable, as noted in \cite{azzimonti19}.
 However, the posterior average can be compactly expressed as:

-$\E[\aijk]$ represents the posterior average of $\aijk$; it cannot be written in closed form but can be approximated using variational inference \citep{VB1,VB2}.
-The resulting $\htXPif$ are data-set-specific but depend on all the available data via the \emph{partial pooling} \citep{gelman} of the information present in the $|F|$ related data sets, thanks to the shared $\E[\aijk]$ term.
-On the one hand, this produces more reliable estimates for sparse data and for related data sets with unbalanced sample sizes \citep{casella}.
+$\E[\aijk]$ represents the posterior average of $\aijk$; it cannot be written in closed form but can be approximated using variational inference \cite{VB1,VB2}.
+The resulting $\htXPif$ are data-set-specific but depend on all the available data via the \emph{partial pooling} \cite{gelman} of the information present in the $|F|$ related data sets, thanks to the shared $\E[\aijk]$ term.
+On the one hand, this produces more reliable estimates for sparse data and for related data sets with unbalanced sample sizes \cite{casella}.
 On the other hand, the prior in \eqref{eq:hier} violates the parameter independence assumption, leading to a marginal likelihood that does not decompose over parent configurations and that is not score-equivalent.
 The prior is specified on $(X_i,\PXi)$, as opposed to $\XPi$, which is only later computed from the joint distribution.
-As a result, $\Prob(X_i,\PXi\given F) \neq \Prob(\XPi, F)\Prob(\PXi\given F)$ because $\Prob(X_i,\PXi\given F)$ and $\Prob(\PXi\given F)$ are estimated by applying the hierarchical model separately to two different sets of variables, thus pooling the available information differently.
+As a result, the distribution of $(X_i,\PXi \given F)$ is different from the product of the distributions of $(\XPi, F)$ and $(\PXi \given F)$ because $(X_i,\PXi \given F)$ and $(\PXi \given F)$ are estimated by applying the hierarchical model separately to two different sets of variables, thus pooling the available information differently.